-Tangy, creamy, smooth, slightly sweet, a smidge salty, and totally bacon-tastic, the vinaigrette is the perfect finishing touch.Hearty, comforting, healthy, nourishing and seriously delicious, these bowls are a feast for the soul.
-These Buddha bowls will totally have you wanting to rub your belly… not for good luck, but for feeling the good fortune of stuffing your face with something healthy and utterly delicious.
-Until next time, friends, Cheers to bodacious bowls of yum.
+Tangy, creamy, smooth, slightly sweet, a smidge salty, and totally bacon-tastic, the vinaigrette is the perfect finishing touch.Hearty, comforting, healthy, nourishing and seriously delicious, these autumn harvest bowls are a feast for the soul.
+These roasted vegetable bowls will totally have you wanting to rub your belly… not for good luck, but for feeling the good fortune of stuffing your face with something healthy and utterly delicious.
+Until next time, friends, Cheers to bodacious bowls of yum!

 - For the Grains:

 - ¾ Cup uncooked Lentils